-Driving in Italy is probably only advisable for those coming from neighboring European countries, for those who are spending a considerable amount of time in Italy, or for travellers who are concentrating their vacation in one particular region or relatively small geographical area, such as people renting villas in countryside.
-Ever-increasing fuel costs, tolls, high parking fees and other hassles make using public transport services or choosing tours a more viable option.
+Driving in Italy is probably only advisable for those coming from neighbouring European countries; for those who are spending a considerable length of time in Italy; or for travellers who are concentrating their vacation one particular region or relatively small geographical area such as people renting villas in the countryside.
+The ever-increasing fuel costs, toll roads, high parking fees and other hassles make using public transport or selecting tours a more viable option.

-The speed limit on the highways, unless otherwise signposted, is usually 130 km/hour (80 mph).
-Most of them have excellent driving surfaces, even if sometimes the road works could make some sections – see in this moment the section between Bologna and Florence – particularly dangerous.
-Also, note you can find bottlenecks around particular junctions where the highway's traffic joins local traffic, and the results can be horrendous.
+The speed limit on the Autostrada, unless otherwise posted is usually 130 km/hour ( 78 mph).
+The majority of the time these roads provide excellent driving surfaces, although be aware of Bologna and the road works which make the section of road between Bologna & Florence particularly dangerous.
+Also note there are bottlenecks around particular junctions where the Autostrada traffic joins local traffic and the results can be quite horrendous.

-You could find particularly bad areas in and around big cities like Milan, Bologna and Rome.
-Although, the A4 highway approaching Mestre-Venice, in both directions, can have lines of traffic several kilometres long.
-Try to avoid driving on the highways at peak hours, such as 8 - 10 a.m. and 6 - 8 p.m.
-Also, try to avoid driving in Italy in August altogether, when it seems the whole Italy is on the road taking their annual vacation.
+Particular bad areas are in and around big cities like Milan, Bologna and Rome.
+Although, the A4 approaching Mestre-Venice in either direction can have lines of traffic several kilometres long.
+Try to avoid driving on the Autostrada at rush-hours 8 - 10 in the morning and 6 - 8 in the evening hours.
+And try to avoid altogether driving in Italy in August when it seems like the whole of Italy is on the road taking their annual vacations.

-Superstrade are like county roads, semi-highways and usually single-lane roads that were the old highways of Italy.
-Surfaces vary greatly, and on these routes you'll probably enjoy more scenery, but as they pass through communities, the speed limit is usually lower.
-These roads are free of charge and in some cases they may actually be quicker than the autostrada.
-From Pisa to Florence, it's actually quicker taking the superstrada (signposted with SS plus the specific number) than the Florence to Pisa highway.
+Super-Strada's are like county roads, semi-highways that are usually single-lane roads that were the old highways of Italy.
+Surface of the road varies greatly, and on these routes you'll probably enjoy more scenery, but as they pass through communities the driving time is usually slower.
+These roads are free of charge and in some cases they may actually be quicker than taking an Autostrada.
+From Pisa to Florence it's actually quicker taking the Super-Strada (signposted SS plus the particular number) than it's taking the Florence to Pisa Autostrada.

-Regular roads in Italy offer a varied mixture of challenges, from uneven and poorly maintained surfaces to hairpin bends along the shorelines and up in the mountains, as well as the challenges posed by the Italian drivers themselves.
-Italians do crazy things when they find themselves behind the steering wheel.
-They can certainly become aggressive and, if they all drive in that way it would make it a lot easier to drive in Italy.
-But, Italians are also superstitious people and some are completely the opposite, being over-cautious drivers, who might stop in the middle of a highway to make sure they have read a traffic sign correctly.
+Regular roads in Italy offer a varied mixture of challenges from uneven and poorly maintained surfaces, to hairpin bends around the coastal roads and the mountains of Italy, as well as the challenges brought by the Italian drivers themselves.
+Italians do crazy things when they get behind the steering wheel, they can certainly be aggressive and if they all drove that way it would make it a lot easier to drive in Italy.
+But, Italians are also superstitious people and some are completely the opposite being over-cautious drivers who might stop in the middle of a highway to make sure they have read a sign correctly.

-Scenic routes, such as wine roads and coastal routes, are well indicated, generally with brown coloured road signs.
-Signs in Italy do not automatically follow each other, so if you are following indications to a particular place and then you arrive at a junction with no indication at all, you have to continue straight ahead.
-(Something obvious for an Italian, but not for the rest of the world!)
+Scenic routes such as wine-roads, coastal routes are well indicated generally with brown coloured signs.
+Italian signs do not automatically follow each other, so if your following indications to a particular place and then all-of-a-sudden you arrive at a junction with no indications continue straight ahead (something obvious to an Italian, but not the rest of us!).

-The concept of parking in Italy typifies the laws and regulations of the country.
-Some Italians follow these laws, others completely ignore them.
-In the meantime, Italian police seem to have nothing to do with it.
-In Rome – where parking just doesn't exist – it has become almost acceptable to park your car anywhere there is space off-road.
-If you do this in Milan, your car will be towed straightaway.
+Parking in Italy typifies the laws and regulations of the country.
+Some Italians follow these laws and others completely ignore them, while the Italian police seem to make up their mind as they go along.
+In Rome, where parking just doesn't exist, it has become almost acceptable to park your car anywhere there is space off the open road.
+Do this in Milan and your car will be towed straightaway.

-Always follow the rules when driving in Italy, because even though Italians might get away with this kind of things, as a foreigner you have no excuse.
-Remember, before arriving in a city, be sure to have your route planned ahead of time, including parking options.
-Regarding parking, you might not know that in small villages, and especially hilly towns, it's limited and the streets are narrow and confusing, and full of pedestrians.
+Always try to follow the rules when driving in Italy, because even though the Italians might get away with things as a foreigner you have no excuse!
+Remember when you enter cities to have your route planned ahead of time including parking options, while you should avoid trying to find parking space in small villages and especially hill towns where parking is limited and the streets are narrow and confusing and full of pedestrians!

-When renting a car, unless you are planning to leave and arrive at the airport with the rented car, you can arrange to pick your vehicle up downtown to avoid extra expenses and time involved in returning to the airport to collect or deliver your vehicle.
+When renting cars, unless you are planning to arrive and depart from airports with the rented car, arrange to pick your vehicle up at a downtown location to avoid the extra expense and time involved to return to airports to collect or deliver your vehicle.

-Driving can be fun in Italy, you just need to be prepared with plenty of maps as well as patience.
-Many car rental companies offer GPS for an extra fee, which may make sense if you're planning on driving a lot.
-Avoid using the car horn as it's actually banned in many areas of towns and cities, and in certain areas of Italy it might create events of road rage.
+Driving can be fun in Italy, you just need to come prepared with plenty of maps to assist your route finding capabilities as well as plenty of patience!
+Many car rental companies offer satellite navigator's for an extra fee which may make sense if you're planning to do a lot of driving in Italy.
+Try to avoid using the car-horn as it's actually banned in many areas of towns and cities, and in certain areas of Italy it might instil "road-rage" in your fellow drivers.